.

 You can test whether it affects you directly here with our Cookie Scanner.
 If cookies or other elements appear in the result that are not exclusively listed under the category "Technically necessary", you need a Cookie Banner from CCM19.

-From when does the TTDSG apply?
+From when does the TDDDG apply?

 The law comes into force on 01.12.2021 - so there are still a few months left until then to get the problem under control.